rachelwe/webtopie-build-process/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-4A4A4A?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/rachel-pellin/)

 ## Contributions
-Contributions are not open, this project is personal, but feel free to fork it to adapt to your own needs !
+Contributions are not open, this project is personal, but feel free to fork it to adapt to your own needs!

 ## License
 webtopie-build-process is licensed under the MIT License